Chaoses-Ib/ComfyScript/README.md

 (`[default]` is necessary to install common dependencies.
 See [`pyproject.toml`](pyproject.toml) for other options.
 If no option is specified, `comfy-script` will be installed without any dependencies.)

 ### Other ways
 ComfyScript can also be used without installed ComfyUI.
 See [only ComfyScript package](docs/README.md#only-comfyscript-package) for details.
+And see [uninstallation](docs/README.md#uninstallation) for how to uninstall.

 ## Transpiler
 The transpiler can translate ComfyUI's workflows to ComfyScript.